-The management system of the fan allowed it to be switched on when the air temperature difference between the internal environment and the gap was more than the defined $\Delta T$ both in summer and in winter.
+The management system of the fan allowed it to be switched on when the air temperature difference between the internal environment and the gap was more than the defined ΔT both in summer and in winter.
 The Venetian blinds were controlled to optimise the solar gains, avoiding the overheating of the indoor environment.
-Unfortunately the prototype and test rig arrangement did not allow further configurations to be tested.
-For this reason a long series of simulations was carried out with the aim of generalising the experimental results and study the behaviour of the dynamic system in several working conditions.